hapax/hapax.github.io/assets/chuzenji.md

 These crumbling facades chart the rise and fall of the Nikkei along with the ravages of time.

-I pause and imagine the daytrippers pouring in from the suburbs of Tokyo, all chinos and sweatpants and big hair, restless after the bus ride and now flitting about the streets to watch the glassblower at work, take the cygnine pleasure crafts for a
+By the cruise terminal, I pause and imagine the daytrippers pouring in from the suburbs of Tokyo, all chinos and sweatpants and big hair, restless after the bus ride and now flitting about the streets to watch the glassblower at work, take the cygnine pleasure crafts for a